Skip to main content

 Warning

-2. Power Method (Best for 2-Way Markets)
+2. Power Method (Practical Default for Many 2-Way Markets)

 Power Method Concept